-- Type and average age of major features (roof, etc.)
+- Type and average age of major features (such as the roof)

 You can find most of this information in your municipal or county property records, though you’ll want to cross-reference all that with what you actually know about your home.
 “Ghost” features in the public record, like a half-bath that doesn’t actually exist, can artificially inflate your home’s assessed value.
 Even comparatively minor things, such as a fireplace, have distortive effects.